 Congratulations, globetrotters!
 Your next Costsaver adventure is just around the corner.
 Before you head off on your tour, please take a read of the below pre-travel information, compiled by our expert team.
 From transfer information to packing tips and on-tour safety, we have all the travel essentials covered so you’re free to tailor your experience your way.

 Before you go

-The beauty of taking a guided vacation with us is you’ll have the opportunity to meet and travel with people from all over the globe.
+The beauty of taking a guided holiday with us is you’ll have the opportunity to meet and travel with people from all over the globe.

-You’ll find an average of 40 to 45 travelers on tours throughout Europe, and a maximum of 52 travelers on tours throughout the United States and Canada.
+You’ll find an average of 40 to 45 travellers on tours throughout Europe and a maximum of 52 travellers on tours throughout the United States and Canada.

 Registration for your tour may be completed by signing up to MyCostsaver on the Costsaver homepage.
 Registration only takes a few minutes and you will be asked to enter your contact details such as an email address, a mobile phone number and the contact details of a nominated person we can call in the event of an emergency.
 We also invite you to share details of any specific dietary requirements and travel preferences, special celebrations etc. You will find all your itinerary details, be able to download your e-Documents and meet your Travel Director online.